 Seven offsite storage locations of approximately 160 acres (0.65 square kilometers) each would be located within 30 miles (48 kilometers) of the Biorefinery Project site.
 This equates to 1,120 acres (4.5 square kilometers) of offsite storage land.
 Abengoa Bioenergy is targeting non-irrigated, marginal land near major roads for these offsite storage locations, which would minimize impacts to productive agricultural land.
+Proposed sites would be examined for natural features such as low areas and drainageways to avoid playas and minimize moisture intrusion into stored material.
 No permanent structures are planned at the offsite storage locations so the land could be returned to its current use.
 Within the 50-mile (80-kilometer) region of influence, the offsite storage land represents 0.02 percent of all land.
 DOE does not consider this negligible and reversible reduction in land use to be an adverse impact.